Obituaries

 Major Sir Andrew Forbes Bt

 Andrew Forbes who died on 8th March 2023 aged 77 was a popular seconded officer from The Gordon Highlanders who in January 1973 joined the 1st Battalion in Cassino Lines in Hong Kong.
-He became an Associate Member of the Sirmoor Club since he served with the Regiment .
+He had been an Associate Member of the Sirmoor Club since he served with the Regiment .

 Sir Andrew Iain Ochoncar Forbes of Corse Bt was born on 28th November 1945.
 He came from a distinguished line of Gordon Highlander forebears.
 His grandfather Lt Col James Ochonca Forbes DL commanded the 3rd (Militia) Battalion Gordon Highlanders and his father Lt Col Patrick Forbes OBE DL also commanded the regiment for an operational tour in Cyprus during the EOKA campaign.